 This post may contain affiliate links.
 Please read our disclosure policy.

 Beef shawarma can be made at home with great success using my simple recipe and tips.
-Shawarma is classic street food in Lebanon and throughout the Middle East, made on a turning spit.
-At home beef shawarma stove-top is just as good!
+Shawarma is a classic street food in Lebanon and throughout the Middle East, made on a turning spit.
+Stovetop beef shawarma at home is just as good!

-I love asking around the family for their experiences and ideas when I starting developing a new recipe—sometimes the response is as it was when I started on the homemade beef shawarma quest: “that’s not a homemade food, Maureen.”
+I love asking around the family for their experiences and ideas when I start developing a new recipeโsometimes the response is as it was when I started on the homemade beef shawarma quest: โThatโs not a homemade food, Maureen.”

 Never did I meet a recipe challenge like that without getting more than a little excited to prove an idea wrong (or, my idea right!).
-Several methods, flavors, and ways-to-eat later, I now present a beef shawarma recipe that gives us a delectable shawarma experience at home, in a skillet, with ease.
+Several methods, flavors, and ways to eat later, I now present a recipe for beef shawarma that gives us a delectable shawarma experience that’s easy to make at home.
 Read on!

 Shawarma flavor is all about the spices.
 There are many here!
 Feel free to mix and experiment with flavors you like more or less pronounced.
 Shawarma blends, like my custom chicken Shawarma spice, are available in Middle Eastern markets.
-The spice blend for beef shawarma has a different flavor profile than the spice blend for chicken shawarma.
-Consider scaling up the spice blend for a larger quantity, then you’ll have shawarma spice at-the-ready.
+Beef shawarma seasoning has a different flavor profile than the spice blend for chicken shawarma.
+Consider scaling up the spice blend for a larger quantity, then youโll have shawarma spice at the ready.

 Here’s the balance of flavors I love for beef shawarma.
 All of the spices are ground:

-The spices are whisked together with olive oil, lemon juice, vinegar and fresh minced garlic.
-When marinating the meat, know that it need not “swim” in the marinade!
-The meat should be well-coated and allowed at least one hour to soak up flavor and tenderness.
+The shawarma spices are whisked together with olive oil, lemon juice, vinegar, and fresh minced garlic.
+When marinating the meat, know that it need not โswimโ in the marinade!
+The meat should be well-coated and allowed for at least one hour to soak up flavor and tenderness.

 I always add sliced onion to the marinade with the meat, for another layer of flavor.
 The onions are then sauteed along with the meat.

-Shawarma is not the recipe for expensive cuts of meat!
+It’s not the time for expensive cuts of meat when making this recipe for beef shawarma!
 The marinade for the meat tenderizes it while imparting lots of deep flavor, so we that we want a cut that can stand up to all of that.

-Try sirloin, chuck steak (not a roast), or round steak.
-There is no absolute in terms of the cut, so peruse what’s available at your meat counter and adapt from there.
+Try sirloin, chuck steak (not a roast), flank steak, skirt steak, or round steak.
+There is no absolute in terms of the cut, so peruse whatโs available at your meat counter and adapt from there.

-Make Beef shawarma in a just a few simple steps:
+Here is how to make beef shawarma in just a few simple steps:

 - Blend the spices, if making your own spice blend, and combine them or a purchased spice blend in a large bowl (to marinate the meat) along with olive oil, lemon juice, and vinegar.